 - 15.1 Shareholders should have the opportunity to participate effectively and to vote in AGMs.
-They should be allowed to vote in person or in absentia, and equal effect should be given to votes whether cast in person or in absentia.
-In this regard, companies are encouraged to make the appropriate provisions in their articles of association to allow for absentia voting methods such as by mail, email, fax, etc, if the shareholders so consent. - There should be separate resolutions at general meetings on each distinct issue. - 15.3 The chairpersons of the audit, nomination and/or remuneration committees should be present and available to address questions at general meetings.
-The external auditors should also be present to assist the directors in addressing any relevant queries by shareholders.
+They should be allowed to vote in person or in absentia.
+In this regard, companies are encouraged to make the appropriate provisions in their Articles of Association to allow for absentia voting methods such as by mail, email, fax, etc, if the shareholders so consent. - 15.2 There should be separate resolutions at general meetings on each substantially separate issue.
+Companies should avoid "bundling" resolutions unless the resolutions are interdependent and linked so as to form one significant proposal.
+Where resolutions are "bundled", companies should explain the reasons and material implications. - 15.3 The chairpersons of the Audit, Nomination and Remuneration committees should be present and available to address questions at general meetings.
+The external auditors should also be present to address shareholders' queries about the conduct of audit and the preparation and content of the auditors' report.